rahulsm27/Basic_and_Advanced_Python_Concepts/README.md

 # Python Basic and Advanced Concepts

-This repo contains import python concepts and their explanation / solution The code is organized in below folders
+This repo contains import Python concepts and their explanation/solution The code is organized in the below folders

 ## 0_OOPS_Concepts
 This folder contains information about
     Data Encapsulation
     Inheritance
     Polymorphism